nasa-gibs/worldview-components/README.md

 ## About

 External components built to use on the [NASA Worldview](worldview.earthdata.nasa.gov) satellite imagery visualization application.
-Worldview Timeline Components is built using ES6 and facebook's [react](https://github.com/facebook/react/) JS library.
+Worldview Components is built using ES6 and facebook's [react](https://github.com/facebook/react/) JS library.
 This repository is the start of a larger project to make our code more scalable and readable.

 ## Getting Started